-In general, a good rule is the lower the temperature inside your home and the less difference there is between the air inside your home and the exterior temperature, the more money you will save on your monthly energy costs.
+In general, a good guideline is the lower the temperature inside your home and the less difference there is between the air inside your home and the exterior temperature, the more money you will save on your monthly energy costs.

-Ideal Thermostat Settings While You Are at Home
+Money-Saving Thermostat Settings While You Are at Home

 Effective Temperature Settings While You Going to Be Out of Your Home